Financial Inclusion: Access to Bank Accounts

 In regard to helping consumers manage their finances, some research suggests that consumers may particularly benefit from (1) access to affordable electronic payment system services and (2) a safe way to accumulate and hold emergency savings.
 These two consumer needs could partially be filled by upstart firms either partnering or competing with banks.
 However, developing a relationship with a bank may make it easier for a consumer to gain access to credit from the bank in the future.
 The government, the private sector, and the nonprofit sector all may be in a position to help increase access to these types of financial products for the underserved.
 More broadly, the FDIC notes that public trust in the national banking system is strengthened when it serves as many people as possible.

 Payment system improvements, by either the government or the private sector, may also improve welfare for unbanked or underbanked consumers.
 Real-time payments offered by banks are expanding rapidly.
 For example, earned wage access products allow consumers to access a portion of their income prior to their scheduled pay periods.
-Many of these consumers currently choose alternative financial payment products, such as check cashers, to access their funds quickly.
+Many of these consumers currently choose alternative financial payment products, such as check cashers, to access funds quickly.